-OLG draws councils' attention to TPP 21-09 which has been written by the NSW Treasury for public sector agencies.
+OLG draws councils' attention to TPG 23-09 and related instrument TPP 21-09 which has been written by the NSW Treasury for public sector agencies.
 While this is not intended for nor mandatory for councils, there may be some additional guidance that is helpful for councils in relation to valuation of IPPE.